albertogasparin/Optiscroll/README.md

 Optiscroll is an tiny (**9kB**) and highly optimized custom scrollbar library for modern web apps.

 Optiscroll aims to be as light as possible in order to not affect the performace of your webapp.
-Optiscroll does **not** replace the scrolling logic with Javascript it only hides native scrollbars and allows you to style the fake scrollbars as you like.
-Optiscroll implements custom events and methods to extend browser scroll functionalities.
+Optiscroll does **not** replace the scrolling logic with Javascript.
+It only hides native scrollbars and allows you to style the fake scrollbars as you like.
+Moreover, Optiscroll adds custom events and methods to extend browser scroll functionalities.